aMarkusa/Cube-Lamp-2020/README.md

 # Lamp-cube (2019)

 ## Description
 Cube-shaped dimmable bluetooth lamp.
 The lamp was intended as a "mood lamp" that shines with a warm and cozy light.
-User can adjust the brightness via a bluetooth connection.
+User can adjust the brightness via a bluetooth connection.<br />

-### Frame
-The frame consist of a wooden base and a milk-white shade made out of plexiglass.
-### Working principle

-#### Power
 The cube is powered from 230V.
 A commercial switching-regulator regulates the voltage to 12VDC which is used by the LED-strip.
 A LM7805-regulator regulates the voltage further to 5V.
 This 5V powers the microcontroller and bluetooth-module.

-#### LED-regulation
+### LED-regulation
 The user can adjust the brightness of the LED-strip via any general "bluetooth remote"-app.
-The values sent from the phone gets mapped to PWM-values and sent from the microcontroller to a regulating mosfet.
+The values sent from the phone (0-100) gets mapped to PWM-values and sent from the microcontroller to a regulating mosfet.

-#### PCB
+### PCB
 PCB designed in EasyEDA and ordered from JLCPCB.
 Design files in project repository.

+### Frame
+The frame consist of a wooden base and a milk-white shade made out of plexiglass.

 ## Reflections
 This project did not include complicated electronics, but the frame was labour-intensive.
 Plexi-glass is not the easiest material to work with, especially not without proper equipment.<br />